-Discriminatory nature of services, particularly for young women 9.
+Discriminatory nature of services, particularly for young women

-Lack of awareness of the legal status of abortion PREGNANCY ACT • MATERNAL MORTALITY • TERMINATION CONDITIONS • MIFEPRISTONE MISOPROSTOL • DISTRICT COMMITTEE • SEX DETERMINATION ULTRASONOGRAPHY • SEX DETERMINATION • ABORTION + LAW PREGNANCY ACT • MATERNAL MORTALITY • TERMINATION CONDITIONS • MIFEPRISTONE COMMITTEE • SEX DETERMINATION ULTRASONOGRAPHY • TERMINATION

-ABORTION + LAW

-The Medical Termination of Pregnancy (MTP) Act, India (1971) seeks to and protect medical practitioners who would otherwise be prosecuted under the Indian Penal Code (1860) (Section 312-316).

-Reduce the high incidence of maternal mortality and morbidity rates associated with unsafe abortions by legalizing abortion.
+Lack of awareness of the legal status of abortion PREGNANCY ACT • MATERNAL MORTALITY • TERMINATION CONDITIONS • MIFEPRISTONE MISOPROSTOL • DISTRICT COMMITTEE • SEX DETERMINATION ULTRASONOGRAPHY • SEX DETERMINATION • ABORTION + SEXUAL ABUSE • LAW PREGNANCY ACT • MATERNAL MORTALITY • TERMINATION CONDITIONS • MIFEPRISTONE COMMITTEE • SEX DETERMINATION ULTRASONOGRAPHY • TERMINATION ABORTION + LAW The Medical Termination of Pregnancy (MTP) Act, India (1971) seeks to incidence of maternal mortality and morbidity rates associated with unsafe abortions by legalizing abortion.

-Promote access to safe abortion services

-It does not give the right to legal abortion to women but lists out conditions under which women may be eligible to access safe abortions.

 What are the conditions for an abortion under the MTP Act?
 Continuation of pregnancy is a risk to the life of the pregnant woman or could cause grave injury to her physical or mental health.
 The pregnancy was caused by rape (presumed to constitute grave injury to mental health).
 There is a substantial risk that the child, if born, would be seriously handicapped due to physical or mental abnormalities.

-The pregnancy was caused due to failure of contraceptives used by any woman or her partner (presumed to constitute grave injury to mental health).
+The pregnancy was caused due to failure of contraceptives used by a married woman or her husband (presumed to constitute grave injury to mental health).
+Promote access to safe abortion services and protect medical practitioners who would otherwise be prosecuted under the Indian Penal Code (1860) (Section 312-316). . . . . . . . . . . . . . .

+It does not give the right to legal abortion to women but lists out conditions under which women may be eligible to access safe abortions.
 Till when can a pregnancy be terminated and who can do this?

-Up to 20 weeks, a pregnancy can be terminated with approval from one service provider.

-The approval of two service providers is needed for termination of a pregnancy between 20-24 weeks
+Up to 12 weeks, a pregnancy can be terminated with approval from one service provider.
+The approval of two service providers is needed for termination of a pregnancy between 12-20 weeks.

-In In case of substantial foetal abnormalities, pregnancy can be terminated even after 24 weeks on recommendations of a State medical board

 Where can a pregnancy be terminated?

-A place established and / or maintained by the government or approved by the district level committee set up by the government for the purpose under the Act

-AMENDMENTS TO THE MTP ACT

-The Government of India approved two medical 2002 abortion drugs 'mifepristone' coupled with

-'misoprostol' for early abortions.1
+A place approved by the government for the time being.
+AMENDMENTS TO THE MTP ACT 2002 The Government of India approved two medical abortion drugs 'mifepristone' coupled with 'misoprostol' for early abortions.
 2003 Decentralization of site registration to a 3-5 member district level committee chaired by the CMO/DHO that offers more potential to increase number of sites and therefore improved access to legal abortion.
 Medical abortion pills were also included in the range of options.
-Certified providers to prescribe medical abortion drugs outside a registered facility as long as emergency back-up facilities are available to them.2

-Gestational age for legal terminations extended to 24 2021 weeks.

-Medical abortion permitted till 9 weeks Opinion for termination by one provider needed till 20 weeks and that of 2 providers from 20 to 24 weeks of gestation.
-Beyond 24 weeks in case of termination of pregnancy with foetal abnormalities, approval of medical board is needed.

-Termination of pregnancy due to contraceptive failure permitted irrespective of marital status.

-Service seekers confidentiality breach to invite one year of imprisonment or monetary fine.

-ROLE OF DISTRICT COMMITTEE

-The District Level Committee plays an important role in reviewing the application of facilities which seek approval under MTP Act to provide abortion services.
+Certified providers to prescribe medical abortion drugs outside a registered facility as long as emergency back-up facilities are available to them.
+ROLE OF DISTRICT COMMITTEE The District Level Committee plays an important role in reviewing the application of facilities which seek approval under MTP Act to provide abortion services.
 The committee considers the application, conducts the inspection, and based on recommendations, provides a certificate of approval for provision of abortion services.

-The Medical Termination of Pregnancy Rules: Amendment, Government of India, New Delhi, India, 2003 1.

-Stillman M. et al., "Abortion in India: A Literature Review", Guttmacher Institute, New York, 2014

-"THE CONSENT OF

-THE WOMAN IS THE

-ESSENTIAL FACTOR

-FOR TERMINATION OF

-HER PREGNANCY.
-THE

-HUSBAND'S CONSENT IS

-NOT NEEDED BY LAW."

-COMPOSITION OF THE DISTRICT LEVEL COMMITTEE

-- Chairperson (Chief Medical Officer/ District Health Officer)

-- Gynecologist/surgeon/anesthetist

-- Local medical professional

-- NGO representative

-- Panchayati Raj member

-- The committee should have at least one woman member

-COMPOSITION OF MEDICAL BOARD

-- Gynaecologist

-- Paediatrician

-- Radiologist / sonologist

-- Member notified in official gazette by the State / Union territory

-The Pre-Conception and Pre-Natal Diagnostic Techniques (PCPNDT) Act, India (1994) seeks to
+The Medical Termination of Pregnancy Rules: Amendment, Government of India, New Delhi, India, 2003 Stillman M. et al., "Abortion in India: A Literature Review", Guttmacher Institute, New York, 2014 "THE CONSENT OF THE WOMAN IS THE ESSENTIAL FACTOR FOR TERMINATION OF HER PREGNANCY.
+THE HUSBAND'S CONSENT IS NOT NEEDED BY LAW."
+COMPOSITION OF THE DISTRICT LEVEL COMMITTEE - Chairperson (Chief Medical Officer/ - District Health Officer) - Gynecologist/surgeon/anesthetist - · Local medical professional - NGO representative - Panchayati Raj member - \ The committee should have at least one woman member The Pre-Conception and Pre-Natal Diagnostic Techniques (PCPNDT) Act, India (1994) seeks to